-Walking into the LSAT without learning formal reasoning is like walking into a used car lot without knowing anything about cars.
-You need to know the common flaws or you won’t be able to spot them.
+Taking the LSAT without learning formal reasoning is like walking into a used car lot without knowing anything about cars.
+Unless you are familiar with common logical flaws, you won’t be able to spot them in the exam.

 Ad hominem means “to the man” and indicates an attack made upon a person rather than upon the statements that the person has made.
 It is logically incorrect to make conclusions about someone’s policies, actions, or ideas based on their character; likewise, it is incorrect to attack a person’s charcter in order to invalidate their policies, actions, or ideas.

-Don’t vote for him to be president, he is an incorrigible womanizer.
+Don’t vote for him to be president since he is an incorrigible womanizer.

-Strengthen: You can bolster an Ad Hominem argument by showing that a personal characteristic is in fact relevant.
+You can strengthen an ad hominem argument by showing that the personal characteristic is, in fact, relevant.

-Don’t vote for him to be president, he is an incorrigible womanizer.
+Don’t vote for him to be president since he is an incorrigible womanizer.

-Don’t hire him as your landscaper, he is an incorrigible womanizer.
+Don’t hire him as your landscaper since he is an incorrigible womanizer.

 2. Straw Man

 In a straw man argument, the speaker gives the impression that he or she is refuting an argument made by an opponent.
 However, the argument being refuted does not represent the opponent’s true position.
 The arguer is “attacking a straw man.”
-For instance, a political candidate might argue against “letting all prisoners go free,” attributing that position to his or her opponent, when in fact his opponent simply favors a highly limited furlough system.
-The person is portrayed as someone who is not.
+For instance, a political candidate might argue against “letting all prisoners go free,” attributing that position to his or her opponent, when in fact the opponent simply favors a highly limited furlough system.

 The Congressman wants to cut funding for the attack submarine program.
 I disagree entirely.
 I do not understand how he can be so irresponsible and leave us defenseless like that.

 Reasoning by analogy functions by comparing two similar things.
-Faulty Analogy arguments draw similarities between the things compared that are not relevant to the characteristic being inferred in the conclusion.
+Faulty Analogy arguments draw similarities between the things that are not relevant to the characteristic in the conclusion.

 The logic behind analogies is this: All X does Y. This does Y. Therefore, this must also be an X. Here’s an example of a Faulty Analogy fallacy: